-SAP

-Conjugates

-(direct conjugate of Targeting Agent to Saporin)

-Primary Targeting Agent
+SAP Primary Conjugates Targeting Agent (direct conjugate of Targeting Agent to Saporin) Saporin ZAP Primary Conjugates Targeting Agent (require a Primary Targeting Agent) Saporin Secondary Antibody or Streptavidin

-Primary Targeting Agent

 Targeted conjugates are widely used to escort payloads to specific cell populations in vitro and in vivo for both basic research and drug development.
 A molecule that targets the extracellular marker of choice (a Targeting Agent) must be identified, produced, and specificity must be characterized.
 Desirable traits of a Targeting Agent include high specificity and rapid internalization.
 The Targeting Agent can be an antibody, peptide, protein, aptamer, or any other molecule that recognizes a cell-surface marker.
 Antibodies often make the best targeting agent, and the choice of the correct antibody is crucial to the specificity and performance of payload delivery.
-This allows a scientist to create their own Targeted Toxin.